Seeing The Roman Colosseum In Rome

 Apparently, the naval battle scenes were recreated with battleships inside the Colosseum which was made possible due to the incredible underwater plumbing systems the Romans created.
 The Colosseum would be flooded by diverting water to the arena from a nearby aqueduct and would fill the base of the Colosseum to shallow levels, which were deep enough for boats and drowning.
 Because it’s the Colosseum so of course there’s fighting and death.

-I mean, the Colosseum is a pretty cool building, but it was basically a giant death oval.
+The Colosseum is an epic construction, but if we’re being honest, it was basically a giant death oval.

 However, these naval battles weren’t as popular as the gladiator battles, and so after a decade they were phased out and the Colosseum was renovated to create a two-story substructure called a hypogeum.
 Which essentially translates to “underground” and refers to the vast network of underground cells, tunnels, rooms and passages you can still see to this day.